JordanSpencerWu/jordan-wu-deprecated-2/src/books/2017/the-7-habits-of-highly-effective-people.md

 Between stimulus and response, man has the freedom to choose.

 The habit of proactivity.
-Tt means that as human beings, we are responsible for our own lives.
+It means that as human beings, we are responsible for our own lives.

 Responsibility - the ability to choose your response.